How to Find Eki Stamps in Japan

 How big are eki stamps?

 Most regular round station stamps seem to be about 3 inches wide, but I’ve gotten some closer to 5 inches.
-If you’re using a passport sized notebook, these larger stamps won’t fit, so it might be a good idea to carry some scrap paper around so you can stamp that as a backup.
+If you’re using a passport sized notebook, the larger stamps won’t fit, so it might be a good idea to carry some scrap paper around so you can stamp that as a backup.

 The stamp image is all blurry.
 What should I do?